 "Hey, Katie," I turn to my BFF just as she's also about to leave.
 She turns and smiles at me warmly.
 "Yeah?"

-"Well, I was wondering if there are any libraries that might sell any witchcrafts books here?"
+"Well, I was wondering if there are any book shops that might sell any spellbooks here?"
 I ask her.
 Her face brightens up immediately.

 "Yeah, there's one in Roar City; I'll come with you if you like," she replies.

-"Ok," I shrug cheerfully.
-So we get the Hellrider into Roar City as I don't have any bus fare, and then we tour the streets together until we find a large building with a clock like Big Ben on it.
-We're in the most desolate and oldest part of Roar City.
-The streets are cobble-stoned, and the buildings are stone ones.
+"Okay," I shrug cheerfully.
+Instead of getting the Hellrider in as we usually do, as I have money in their currency, Leos, we take the bus in.
+When we arrive we tour the streets together until we find a large building with a clock like Big Ben on it.
+I've never seen such a vibrant and beautiful city before (well, apart from when I went up to London).
+Roar City is full of skyscrapers and now that the sun is setting the city's beginning to light up with life.
+We're in the most desolate and oldest part of Roar City now.
+The streets are cobble-stoned, and the buildings are old, ancient and crumbling.
 Yet it's...beautiful at the same time.
 It's sunset, and the sky's light up with luminous orange.

 "Here it is," Katie says.
 "Lets go."
 I nod and we shove our way past the large stiff door and into a large room, filled with shelves of books.
 I'm surprised it's still open.
-We take a while to find the witchcraft section until we finally come across the spell books.
-I check it out at the till.
+We take a while to find the witchcraft section until we finally come across the spellbooks.
+I find one which says, 'Witchcraft...for beginners'.
+Katie nods, but just as I'm about to check it out at the till, Katie stops me.

 "You're a mage, aren't you?"
-The woman behind the counter asks.
+The woman behind the till asks.
 She's old and wrinkly with icy blue eyes.

 "No, I'm, I'm..."
 I begin.

 "Mages are a type of witch, just don't use wands and use the power of the elements instead," she says, smiling warmly.
-The power of the elements...I suddenly remember Nadine and how she froze Tanya that day?
+The power of the elements...I remember Nadine and how she froze Tanya that day?
+Also, she did not possess a wand.
 Is she...a mage?

-"But I am a witch, or a hybrid or whatever you call it...," I naively tell her.
+"But I'm a sort-of witch...though not a true witch."
+I naively tell her.
 Should I have told her that?

 "Oh yes, of course, you're the young girl everyone's talking about right now," says the old woman.
-"And of course, that the werewolves and vampires are hunting down right now, especially that Adolphus."
-She hands me over the book."The due date's inside the front cover."
-I nod.
+"And of course, that the werewolves and vampires are hunting down right now, especially that Adolphus, not that he's a true werewolf anyway."

 "C'mon, lets go," Katie suddenly grabs my hand and waltzes me out of that creepy place.